open-telemetry/oteps/text/0072-metric-observer.md

 ### Why not Counter callbacks?

-Counter instruments can be expressed as Observer instruments they are expensive to pre-compute or will be instantaneously read.
+Counter instruments can be expressed as Observer instruments when they are expensive to pre-compute or will be instantaneously read.
 There are two ways these can be treated using Observer instrument semantics.

 Observer instruments, like Gauge instruments, use a "last value"